5 Best AR-10 Options You Can Actually Afford

 Much like Palmetto State, Diamondback earns big marks not only for quality but also options.
 At the time of writing, the Florida gunmaker has 15 AR-10 rifles and four pistols in its catalog.
 This includes a choice of .308 Winchester and 6.5 Creedmoor chamberings, favoring the latter in selection.
 And like PSA, across the board the guns come in at a price nearly any shooter can afford.

-Even with a wealth of choice, it’s difficult to go wrong with the company’s entry-level DB10CCMLB.
+Even with a wealth of choice, we think it’s difficult to go wrong with the company’s entry-level DB10CCMLB.
 A Spartan, if not tidy build, the gun runs reliably and proves agile in practical use.
 Much of this is thanks to the gun’s 16-inch chrome-moly barrel, a point that might turn off dedicated long-range shooters.

 Lightening the .308 Winchester’s load considerably, hunters and others who require a fast-handling hard hitter will find it a boon.
 The one knock that keeps it from ‘best AR-10’ status, is the mil-spec trigger, which is exactly as it sounds—gritty and creepy.